nedab/diagnose/README.md

 ## How it works

 There are two databases with categories and questions which are associated.
-The diagnosis is created through questions model and send an array to diagnoses controller.
+The diagnosis is created through questions model and sends an array to diagnoses controller.
 That array is processed and send to diagnosed view.

+The questions model has several columns, at least four for possible answers and on integer with a "pointer" to the right one.
+When the boxes are checked they create a list of parameters which is evaluated and put into an two dimensional array stored in a session variable, also stored is the count of right answers.

+The diagnosed view shows these arrays and gives you also the right answer.
+That is done by evaluating the array by a case method.

 ## AuthorS